I'm curious about French attachment to penny candy and other souvenirs of childhood.

-A French friend, a philosophy Ph.D, 1st pointed out Les Bonbons to me on rue Brea in the 6th - a delightful penny candy emporium, though I doubt you'll find anything for a centime.
+A French friend, Misha (a philosophy Ph.D) first pointed out Les Bonbons to me on rue Brea in the 6th.
+A delightful penny confiserie.I doubt you'll find anything for 1 centime.

 It's her favorite shop.

 The old fashioned ice cream cone is a Parisian favorite.Why does Paris have more ice cream shops than New York?
-A giant blue lapin sitting out in the street.

 High or low, Parisians do not put away childish things.
-Pierre Herme'svitrine focuses on an enfant's dreams.
+Pierre Herme's vitrine focuses on an enfant's dreams.
 And who is not reduced to a greedy 5-year old inside Pierre Herme?

 Renault covers a car with a favorite candy - the fraise tagada.
 Penny candy is serious business in France.

-Paris chocolatier Jean-Charles Rochoux, has cuddling chocolate bears/doudous in his vitrine.
+Paris chocolatier Jean-Charles Rochoux, has cuddling chocolate bears/doudous in his vitrine

 At Cafe Loup in Musee des Arts Decorativ they serve fraise tagada candies as an amusing afternoon snack/gouter with tea. *Note guimauve/marshmallows on the left.